 Floor sleeping benefits, while theoretically plausible from proprioception research, lack direct controlled studies.
 A 2003 Lancet study found medium-firm surfaces superior to hard floors for back pain.
 The specific claim that floor contact provides nervous system benefits for trauma populations requires empirical validation.

-Hypothesis requiring validationThe "defensive posture" framing, while clinically useful, is metaphor more than mechanism.
-Claiming ME/CFS is "extreme defensive shutdown" goes beyond evidence establishing autonomic dysfunction to assert a particular causal model.
+Hypothesis requiring validationThe "defensive posture" framing, while clinically useful, is a conceptual lens rather than a physiological pathway.
+Claiming ME/CFS is "extreme defensive shutdown" goes beyond evidence establishing nervous system dysregulation to assert a particular causal model.
+The link is weaker.
 The framework may prove correct but currently represents hypothesis.

-Clinically useful metaphorWhile burnout shares autonomic dysfunction with CPTSD, ME/CFS, and Long COVID, it lacks their post-exertional malaise and immune patterns.
+Clinically useful lensWhile burnout shares nervous system dysregulation with CPTSD, ME/CFS, and Long COVID, it lacks their post-exertional malaise and immune patterns.
 Including burnout in the full unification is conceptually coherent but less empirically supported than the other three conditions.
+The pattern is different.

 Weaker empirical linkNo studies have compared outcomes between somatic/environmental approaches and pharmaceutical/cognitive treatments for these specific populations.
 The integrative framing offers genuine contribution but requires research validation.